10 Fun Facts About Hazelnuts and Nutrition Benefits

 Its natural habitat also extends across Scandinavia, northwestern Iran, Turkey and other countries of the Middle East.

-Many people use the terms "hazelnuts" and "filberts" interchangeably because they typically common from the same nut species Corylus avellana, also called "cobnuts" in the U.K.
+The terms "hazelnuts" and "filberts" are often used interchangeably, especially in Europe and the United States, but hey typically come from the same nut species Corylus avellana.
+They are also called "cobnuts" in the U.K.

 However, occasionally the term "filbert" can refer to the species Corylus maxima.
 This is a nut with a slightly more elongated shape but looks very similar to the common hazelnut in taste and texture.